Multi-messenger FIMP: Constraints and Detection Prospects

 Direct search experiments look for DM scattering off a nucleon or an electron, leading to recoil of the latter at terrestrial detectors.
 The leptophilic nature of DM in our setup prevents tree-level DM-nucleon scattering, though it can arise at one-loop level via photon and $Z$ exchange.
 DM-electron scattering, on the other hand, can arise at tree level as shown on the left panel of Fig. \ref{fig:DD}.
 The DM-electron scattering cross-section is given by \cite{10.3389/fphy.2019.00075}

 In the limit of $m_e \ll m_{\text{DM}}$\footnote{In the numerical analysis, we have considered $m_e=0.51$ MeV.}, the DM-electron scattering cross-sections for scalar and fermionic DM are expressed as

 where we have assumed $\clchi=\clphi=1$.
 Since the total DM number density is the sum of the contributions from particles $(\chi, \Phi)$ and antiparticles $(\bar{\chi}, \Phi^*)$, an additional factor of one-half must be included with $\overline{\sigma}_{\rm DM~e}$.
 The current limits on DM-electron scattering from different experiments like XENON1T \cite{XENON:2019gfn}, DAMIC-M \cite{DAMIC-M:2025luv}, DarkSide-50 \cite{DarkSide:2022knj}, PandaX-4T \cite{PandaX:2022xqx} can constrain the parameter space in terms of DM mass and new physics scale $\lNP$ while the currently allowed parameter space can partly be probed at future experiments like Oscura \cite{Oscura:2023qik}.
-Fig. \ref{fig:dd_summary} shows the parameter space in $\lNP$ versus DM mass in the light of these constraints and sensitivities.
+Fig. \ref{fig:dd_summary} shows the parameter space in $\lNP$ versus DM mass in the light of these constraints and sensitivities up to 10 GeV DM mass for demonstration purposes.
+Among the current experimental efforts, the PandaX-4T experiment sets the most stringent limits on the DM parameter space, constraining $\lNP$ to approximately 19 (32) GeV for scalar (fermionic) DM for a DM mass around 150 MeV.
+The upcoming Oscura experiment is projected to probe $\lNP$ approximately up to 73 (121) GeV scalar (fermionic) DM for a DM mass around 9 MeV.
+When the DM mass exceeds 10 GeV, constraints from DM–nucleon scattering become significant, as shown in Fig.~\ref{fig:summary_gw}.